TheRealUncleSteve/ShellScript/README.md

 # ShellScript
-a small attempt at bashscripting
+This is a small shell scripting project i would like to keep adding on too. any suggestions are welcome